 |Best for||Cheap WordPress hosting for small business websites|

 One of only 3 providers recommended by WordPress, DreamHost is actively contributing to the platform’s development and offers a service that’s focusing entirely on it.
 That comes in the form of security features, a control panel, and the ease of setting up a WordPress website.
 All this starting at $2.59/mo.

-What’s interesting about DreamHost is that it’s perhaps the only provider that offers a true 1-click WordPress installation.
+- DreamHost offers a true 1-click WordPress installation.
 Not the fill-out-a-bunch-of-forms type of thing.
 No, just one click, and your WordPress site is ready.

-Last but not least, WordPress sites come with BoldGrid website builder plugin.
-Instead of using the classic editor or Gutenberg, you can use drag-and-drop editor and pick out of 200+ templates that are not otherwise available on WordPress.
+- When hosted on DreamHost, your WordPress sites come with BoldGrid website builder plugin.
+It’s a drag-and-drop editor with 200+ templates that are not otherwise available on WordPress.
 A useful tool, especially for beginners.